 Any unpublished data must be included in the case for support.
 For applications submitted to closing dates on or after 1 April 2017 preprints may be included in publication lists.
 Manuscripts in press or submitted to journals should not be included.

 Each scheme has its own limits on the number of pages in the case for support.
-In the case of specific call for proposals, you must adhere to the specific call guidelines produced.
+In the case of specific funding opportunity for proposals, you must adhere to the specific funding opportunity guidelines produced.
+Please refer to the fellowship guidance 3.2.3 case for support for page limits for fellowship applications.

 Your proposal will be returned if you submit a proposal over the maximum page limit.